One Too Many

 So, is greyhound racing cool or uncool amongst today’s younger generation?
 Or are they just disinterested?

-Last year's spectacular success of the Miata-Black Caviar promotion for the Cup found cool customers coming out of cracks in the ground.
+Last year’s spectacular success of the Miata-Black Caviar promotion for the found cool customers coming out of cracks in the ground.
 Melbourne people saw the worth of quality races and quality dogs.
 TAB takings were huge.
 But that was a once-off.
-Since then Melbourne has expanded city meetings to 12 races, thereby catering to more maidens and one-win dogs. races at the Cup meeting were battling to pull in $5,000 on the NSW Win tote.
+Since then Melbourne has expanded city meetings to 12 races, thereby catering to more maidens and one-win dogs.
+Late night races at the Cranbourne Cup meeting were battling to pull in $5,000 on the NSW Win tote.
 Nothing cool there.

 The racing program and the greyhound code’s approach to the public need a major overhaul.
 A cool one.